Cool Summer Reading and Learning for Kids

 Kids must be 13 and over (that’s a COPPA requirement) to submit comments of up to 200 to 300 words on favorite reads to the NYTLN contest.
 Teachers can have students use a code to have whole classes participate.

 Students can access New York Times content through the Learning Network links – and there are lots of them – at no cost.
-And the Times has a 5-free-articles-a-month policy in its tiered subscription system.

 Like some public library opportunities, such as those based on the Collaborative Summer Library Program, Scholastic encourages kids to keep a log – online – of time spent reading as part of its Summer Challenge.
 Teachers or the kids themselves can register.
 Scholastic offers long lists of books arranged by genre and age.
 And there’s the possibility of prizes for ardent readers.
 Teachers will find articles and other materials to help build student engagement and lessen summer slide.
+Watch for 2019 updates.

 Here at MiddleWeb, Mike Fisher, a middle grades teacher turned literacy and tech integration consultant, suggests ways parents can involve their kids in reading and writing throughout the summer months – on their own and with family members.
 At his house, it’s Harry Potter time!